khushi-purwar/WebDev-ProjectKart/21.Random_grediant_color/README.md

-<h1>Generate Random Background Grediant Color</h1>
+<h1>Generate Random Background Gradient Color</h1>

 <h2>Overview</h2>

 <p>This application is made for beginners.
-User can use this web app to get good background grediant color for their project.</p>
+User can use this web app to get good background gradient color for their project.</p>

 <h3>Tech Stack</h3>